Eugene-Myong/cse15l-lab-reports/LabReport4.md

 **Moving around**: When you enter a file with the **vim** command, you will be able to freely navigate the contents of that file using your cursor.
 The easiest way to do this is through the arrow keys, with each arrow key corresponding to their directions.
 If you don't have any arrow keys though, fear not, for you can use `h` to go left, `l` to go right, `k` to go up, and `j` to go down.

 **Normal Mode**: Normal mode is where you can naviagte the file with your cursor.
-Whenver you enter another mode and want to get back to normal mode, press `ESC`.
+Whenever you enter another mode and want to get back to normal mode, press `ESC`.

 **Deleting a character**: To delete a character, all you have to do is press `x` and the character under your cursor will be sent to the shadow realm.
 Sorry buddy.